top of page

 THE SOLUTION

 In consultation with Stacey, the team created a portable ramp solution that includes 2 parts that are stored on the side of her wheelchair.
-When she approaches a curb, Stacey uses a stick with a magnet at the end to place the two ramp pieces next to the curb. she drives her chair up and then turns to pick up the pieces and return them to their storage space.
+When she approaches a curb, Stacey can place the two ramp pieces next to the curb. she drives her chair up and then turns to pick up the pieces and return them to their storage space.

 bottom of page